-The kidney is one of the most common sites for the cyst in the body (prevalence about 5%).
-Kidney cysts are sacs of fluid in the kidneys which are characterized as "simple" cysts with a thin wall (1).
-They become common as people getting old and are with no symptoms or harm.
+The kidney is one of the most common sites for cyst in the body (prevalence of about 5%).
+Kidney cysts are sacs of fluid in the kidneys characterized as "simple" cysts with a thin wall (1).
+They become common as people get old and with no symptoms or harm.
 Because they often don’t cause symptoms are incidentally found by renal imaging including computed tomography (CT) and ultrasonography (2, 3).
-The prevalence, number, and size of renal cysts are greater in men compared to women and are connected to age, hypertension, and smoke (4).
+The prevalence, number, and size of renal cysts are greater in men compared to women and are connected to age, hypertension, and smoking (4).
 Most renal cysts (sporadic, acquired, or hereditary) arise from parts of nephrons or collecting ducts, while multicystic dysplasia arises before the formation of nephrons (5).

-The treatment strategy is completely dependent on the exact diagnosis of cysts or calyceal diverticula and it is critical to discriminate cysts from calyceal diverticula.
-In some patients, there is not possible to place a Double J stent because of the skeletal situation of patients or make the surgery duration shorter.
+The treatment strategy is completely dependent on the exact diagnosis of cysts or calyceal diverticula, and it is critical to discriminate cysts from calyceal diverticula.
+In some patients, placing a Double J stent is impossible because of the patient's skeletal situation or because the surgery duration is shorter.
 In the current study, we use laparoscopic methylene blue in cysts to ensure there is no contact with the pyelocaliceal system.

-We selected this case and all steps of our study were completely adhere to CARE guidelines.
+We selected this case, and all steps of our study completely adhered to CARE guidelines.
 She was the candidate for surgery but there was no certain diagnosis between renal cysts and calyceal diverticulum.
 In the flank position and through the open access the trocar 15 was embedded.
-Then peritoneoscopy was performed and 2 trocars 5 were implanted.
+Then peritoneoscopy was performed, and 2 trocars and 5 were implanted.
 The colon with strong adhesion was fully medialized.
 Now the cyst was exposed (Figure 1).
 The needle was inserted through the skin into the large cyst and sterile methylene blue was injected (Figure 2).
 The cyst was complete with blue color.
 The catheter was checked to see whether the blue color enters the urine stream or not (Figure 3).
-Fortunately, it was completely clear and its roof was unroofed.
-At the bottoms of the cyst, several small cysts were observed so we inject methylene blue as mentioned above and check for urine color, after approved that the lesions are cyst, the cyst wall was removed.
-After six weeks and six months, the patient report the satisfying result of surgery with no vague right flank pain or cyst recur in follow-up sonography.
+Fortunately, it was completely clear, and its roof was unroofed.
+At the bottoms of the cyst, several small cysts were observed, so we injected methylene blue, as mentioned above, and check for urine color after approval that the lesions were cysts, the cyst wall was removed.
+After six weeks and six months, the patient reported the satisfying result of surgery with no vague right flank pain or cyst recurring in follow-up sonography.

 Figure 1: Reveal cyst